Locations:

 How is amniotic band syndrome treated?

-The affected body parts and functions determine the treatment for ABS.
 Mild cases of ABS may only need careful monitoring by a healthcare provider.
 But severe ABS that affects organ function needs immediate treatment.

-Sometimes surgery can correct issues such as club foot, cleft lip and palate or webbing.
+Sometimes, surgery can correct issues such as club foot, cleft lip and palate or webbing.
 Infants or children with missing or shortened limbs may benefit from prosthetics (artificial body parts).
 Physical therapy and occupational therapy can help them use the prosthetic and improve their overall function.

 Care at Cleveland Clinic